 Out of sheer desperation he had turned to the dream-box again, §39.95 a day, a full month’s wages at the factory, but now the technology had advanced to the stage where not only were the creatures becoming comprehensively inventive, they knew when they were being watched, they knew they existed only in dreams, and directly addressed the watcher.

 And that conversation seemed never to end, followed him through his waking life to the point where he could think only in the unreal, feverish prose of the box.
-No doubt he would be writing himself as a character in order to address himself/his watcher, once he could get money together for a custom-compiled box, unless the machine was watching him even now, feeding itself on all his turgid fiction, growing self-aware and raising itself to colossal levels of power, while he wasted away in an empty room with a lifetime’s dreams trickling from his brain, his mind consumed by the raging mix of human and machine intelligence.
+No doubt he would be writing himself as a character in order to address himself/his watcher, unless the machine was watching him even now, feeding itself on all his turgid fiction, growing self-aware and raising itself to colossal levels of power, while he wasted away in an empty room with a lifetime’s dreams trickling from his brain, his mind consumed by the raging mix of human and machine intelligence.

 – Jen Collin—- Pronoia Monolith